suzu-devworks/knowledge-base/docs/developments/python/package-managers/poetry.md

 ### Self update

-Poetry itself can be updated:
+Update Poetry itself:

 ```shell
 poetry self update
 ```

-## Creating and Configuring a project
+## Creating and Configuring a Project

-### How the project was initialized
+### How the Project Was Initialized

-Create and move project folder:
+Create and move to the project folder:

 ```shell
 mkdir -p apps/examples-packaging-poetry
 cd apps/examples-packaging-poetry
 ```

-Generate a template for your project with the following command:
+Generate a template for your project:

 ```shell
 poetry new .
 ```

-The final directory will look like this:
+Example directory structure:

 ```console
 .